seanstark/sentinel-tools/enable-sentinel-mdfc-sub-con/readme.md

 Most of the logic leverages the System Managed Identity to perform tasks.
 However if you plan on sending email notifications you will need to authorize the Office 365 Outlook connector.

 ### Assign the Role to the Logic App System Managed Identity
+- If you would like to test the logic app first on a subset of subscriptions only assign the role to that scope
-If you can't use the custom role you will need to assign the System Managed Identity the Security Admin and Microsoft Sentinel Contributor.
-In the example below the role is assigned at the root managment group level.
+- If you can't use the custom role you will need to assign the System Managed Identity the Security Admin and Microsoft Sentinel Contributor.
+- In the example below the role is assigned at the root managment group level.
+- I would reccomend waiting 15 minutes after assigning the role before executing your first run of the logic

 ### Working with Parameters